licentia88/MagicOnionGenericTemplate/README.md

 # Magic Onion Generic Template

-A plug n play magiconion template with generic service and hub implementation that uses memorypack serialization
+This is a plug-and-play MagicOnion template with generic service and hub implementations that use MemoryPack serialization.

 ## Package Installation

 You can install this template using [NuGet](https://www.nuget.org/packages/MagicOnionGenericTemplate):